11th Annual LGBT Health Workforce Conference Awards Application

-Junior Leadership Award, recognizes an individual that as a health-related graduate school trainee (enrolled anytime after August 2018) has led activities to promote the development of a health workforce responsive to the needs of LGBT communities.
+Junior Leadership Award, recognizes an individual that as a health-related graduate school trainee has led activities to promote the development of a health workforce responsive to the needs of LGBTQ+ communities.

 2023 Winner: Jonathan Hulse, University of New Mexico School of Medicine